Reading Data

 More complex queries

 Convex prefers to have a few, simple ways to walk through and select documents from tables.
-When there is complex logic to perform, like an aggregation, a group by, or a join, the way to solve that in Convex is different than many of the databases you're used to.
+In Convex, there is no specific query language for complex logic like a join, an aggregation, or a group by.

 Table join might look like: